Mera Peak (6476m) and Island Peak (6189m)

 - Staff evacuation insurance

-- Group climbing gear, such as fixed lines and anchors, tents, cooking equipment.
+- Group climbing gear, such as fixed lines and anchors, tents, cooking equipment and high camp food

 EXCLUDES